Sea turtles have swum the world's oceans for more than 150 million years, since before the dinosaurs.

 What’s Being Done to Save Them? #

 Palma Aquarium is one of the best aquariums in Europe, and they operate a range of conservation projects designed to maintain and protect the abundance of marine life around the island.
-In 2014, the aquarium began organising regular rescue programs, to help nurse injured marine life and remove animals from dangerous situations before they get hurt.
+Since 2014, the aquarium has organized regular rescue programs, to help nurse injured marine life and remove animals from dangerous situations before they get hurt.

 The ‘Marine Wildlife Recovery Centre’, based at Palma Aquarium and established by the COFIB (Consortium for the Recovery of Fauna in the Balearic Islands), was set up by the regional Environment and Fisheries Ministry.
 Since its launch five years ago, the centre has been very effective, saving the lives of over 100 turtles and over 120 other sea creatures.